 If you have been awarded a grant by the Women’s Fund for Scotland and would like to access some additional support via mentoring, coaching, pro-bono management consultancy and more please get in touch with the Women’s Fund for Scotland Development Manager who will work with you to determine which group has the best chemistry and refer you onto them.
 Each organisation will have their own approach to matching once referred.

 As growing numbers of women take their place in the global economy as leaders, consumers, producers, employees and entrepreneurs in both developing and industrialized countries, they will have a profound effect on the equality of people, planet and profit.

-Our aim is to inspire and empower ‘M.A.D.’ – ‘Making A Difference’ women working in not for profits, charities and social enterprises around the world that are already making a difference to women and girls.
+The Aspire Foundation aim to inspire and empower ‘M.A.D.’ – ‘Making A Difference’ women working in not for profits, charities and social enterprises around the world that are already making a difference to women and girls.
 Through mentoring, we support them to make an even bigger difference.
 In this way, we are creating a multiplier effect of change.

 Our 6 month pro bono virtual mentoring program matches women who work in charities and social enterprises with female and male mentors in the small business and corporate world.
 We mentor women to become more powerful leaders in their life, work and world by enhancing skills such as management, influence, communication and career and life planning.